 However, many people wonder if prescribed naproxen carries the risk of addiction like some other pain relievers.
 Knowing how naproxen works, its potential for misuse, and the side effects of naproxen can help individuals make informed decisions.

-What Is Naproxen?
+What is Naproxen?

 Naproxen is a widely used nonsteroidal anti-inflammatory drug (NSAID) that helps manage pain, inflammation, and fever.
 Unlike opioid painkillers, it does not interact with the brain’s opioid receptors or produce euphoric effects.